mjrosi/pp3-shopping-list/README.md

 ![Check Items](/assets/screenshots/Screenshot_check_item.png)

 ### How many items on shopping list
-- By choosing 5, the program shows the numbers of the items in the shopping list.
+- By choosing 5, the program displays the numbers of the items in the shopping list.

 ![Number of Items](/assets/screenshots/Screenshot_number_of_items.png)

 ### Clear shopping list
-- By choosing 6, the program clears the entire items in the shopping list.
+- By choosing 6, the program clears the entire items in the shopping list and the Google Sheets.

 ![Clear the List](/assets/screenshots/Screenshot_clear_list.png)